- Nar Valley Federation of Church Academies»

 Click here for a Maths website that has lots of accessible Maths games to help your child practise our learning in class and their mental Maths strategies.

-In Religious Studies will be posing the question: How do Christians work to bring God's kingdom on Earth?
-The children will be able to explore contrasting explanations, ask questions and discuss their understandings of these complex and thought provoking beliefs.
-We will be researching the different roles charities play and our individual responsibilities.
-As part of our Religious Studies we will be welcoming into our school Mrs Houlder-Moat, Families worker at RAF Marham Chaplaincy, to tell us about her community and charity work.
+In Religious Studies will be posing the question: How can belief be expressed?
+The children will be able to explore contrasting explanations, ask questions and discuss their understandings of these complex and thought provoking customs.
+We will be researching features of different religious, and non-religious, groups to discuss how expression varies - including looking at art, music and dance as examples of expressing belief.
+As part of our Religious Studies we will also be welcoming back into our school Mrs Houlder-Moat, Families worker at RAF Marham Chaplaincy, to join us on our sponsored walk to raise funds for Shelter Box and our planned school kitchen area.

-For the Spring term, Badgers Class will take part in P.E on Monday and Tuesday afternoon.
-On these days, weather permitting, sport will take place outside.
+For the Summer term, Badgers Class will take part in P.E on Tuesday afternoon and Thursday morning.
+On Tuesdays, weather permitting, sport will take place outside and on Thursday we will be swimming.
 Please ensure that appropriate kit is in school on these days!

-Every Thursday we will have a dedicated reading and library session where the children will be given the freedom to pick a book of their choice from the library - this is as well as their reading book.
+Every Friday (a change from our previous day Thursday due to swimming) we will have a dedicated reading and library session where the children will be given the freedom to pick a book of their choice from the library - this is as well as their reading book.
 During these dedicated reading sessions we will be encouraging the children to explore text in depth using the Reading VIPERS method.
 Children will continue to be expected to read at least 3 times a week outside school to an adult; please use their reading records to record questions discussed, words of difficulty or general comments about the reading - these will be checked regularly throughout the week.

 If a book is chosen and is not being enjoyed, I have no problem with them changing it as soon as they can.